 How to Make a Fresh Wreath using Greenery

-I am excited to share with you another post from my Holiday Series of projects and workshops.
+I am excited to share with you another post from my handmade holiday projects and workshops.
 This weekend, I explored wreath making at Rolling Greens nursery.
-In my mind, wreath making is a lot like sculpting.
+In my mind, wreath-making is a lot like sculpting.
 I pictured myself arranging the branches, thinking about texture and how best to use color and how to group branches.
 In actuality, it was a bit like I had imagined and more challenging and fun too!

 This is how the base of the wreath looked when everyone began their creation.

 One thing that surprised me is that planning and "vision" go a long way.
 When I arrived at the workshop, I did not have any one idea in mind, other than wanting to do something minimal and fresh.

 One thing that I liked about wreath making was the fresh smell of cedar in the air.
 So if you're great at it or are looking to get more experience, either way it's totally worth it!
 Layering the branches, while imagining the design was both relaxing and therapeutic.

 After selecting various greenery for a layer of base greens, I was ready to begin by arranging the branches.
 The lady beside me suggested that I start with something flat (and she looked like she knew what she was doing!) so I began to lay out cedar branches in one direction around the wreath.

 I used simple floral wire to affix the greenery.
 Before, I knew it I had attached a full layer of base greens.
 Another choice, would be to work clockwise and counter-clockwise and meet somewhere for a different effect.